umeshraut2002/umeshraut2002/README.md

 ## Hi, I'm Umesh Raut! 👋

 - 🔭 I’m interested in web development, computer science, and technology.
-- 🌱 Currently learning web development, data structures, and algorithms.
+- 🌱 Currently learning AI web development, data structures, and algorithms.
 - 🤝 Looking to collaborate on open-source projects and web development.
 - 📫 How to reach me:
   - Email: uraut6044@gmail.com